StraboLLC/Multi-Recorder-Source/STRABO-MultiRecorder/help/StartHere-template.md

 This recorder is similar to the iPhone native camera application in appearance, but it captures location data from the user in a unique way.
 When taking pictures, the application creates and stores a file with all relevant associated geo-data.
 For videos, the application creates and stores a file with geo-data relevant to the movemenet of the device throughout the capturing of the video.

 This SDK was designed to be as plug-and-play as possible.
-The files are meant to me a module that you can customize and include in your application in order to modally present a view with camera functionality to your user at any time.
+The files are meant to be a module that you can customize and include in your application in order to modally present a view with camera functionality to your user at any time.

 Contents of the guide: